tuupola/php-docker-k8s/apache/README.md

-# Slim + Apache + MariaDB
+# Apache + MariaDB

 The simplest possible development setup.
-PHP 8.1 as Apache an module and MariaDB in another container.
+PHP 8.1 as Apache an module and MariaDB in separate container.
 Current directory mounted into webserver so code changes can be seen immediately.
 This requires you to install Composer dependencies locally in the host machine.

 ```
 $ git clone https://github.com/tuupola/slim-docker.git